-- An ENERGY STAR score below 75 is not certified by the EPA ENERGY STAR program.
-Scores below 75 are self-administered and must be independently verified. - A LEED certified or GreenPoint Rated home (any certification level) requires a judgment as to value range associated with the attainment of the various LEED/ GreenPoint Rated points on the Green Building Underwriting Standard as discussed in Sections 12.0 thru 14.0 - A non-LEED certified or non- GreenPoint Rated home can be awarded points under this Standard as denoted in Section 11.3, Step 2B.
+- An ENERGY STAR Home Energy Yardstick score must be independently verified. - A LEED and GreenPoint certified home (any certification level) requires a judgment as to value range associated with the attainment of the various LEED or GreenPoint points on the Green Building Underwriting Standard as discussed in Sections 12.0 thru 14.0 - A non-LEED or GreenPoint certified home can be awarded points under this Standard as denoted in Section 11.3, Step 2B.
 These points are observational-based points that must be independently verified.